drsiyarb/NDCA/README.md

 The Drid class acts as a container for a Grid object and its associated cell dictionary.
 It simplifies handling the grid and its cells during simulations.

+## Cell Dictionary and Drid Setup

+Creating a cell dictionary is an essential step in setting up the simulation.
+The cell dictionary holds information about each cell within a Drid, which will be used during calculations, connections establishment, and updating states.
+By associating cells with keys (e.g., 'cell1', 'cell2', etc.), we can quickly access specific cells when needed.

+The `create_cell_dict` function generates a cell dictionary for a given Grid object.
+It iterates through all indices in the Grid and assigns unique keys to each corresponding cell index.
+This initial setup only includes the cell's location, but we'll soon expand it with additional properties such as local neighbors and connection information.

+Once we have created the cell dictionary, we pass it to the Drid class constructor along with its associated Grid object.
+This way, every Drid contains both the grid structure and the data necessary to connect cells and run simulations on them.

+In order for the cells to interact with their surroundings, we need to identify their local neighbors.
+Using the `get_local_neighbors` function, we find adjacent cell indices for any given cell within a Drid's array.
+However, simply having a list of neighbor indices isn't enough – we also need to link this information back into our cell dictionary.

+That's where `add_local_neighbors` comes into play.
+This function takes a Drid object containing a grid array and the accompanying cell dictionary (created earlier) and updates every entry in that dictionary by appending local neighbors' indices.
+With this updated representation of cells in our Drids, we now have complete knowledge of each cell's immediate environment.

+Think of these additions like giving your Lego occupants little contact books filled with phone numbers of their neighboring friends.
+Now they're ready to talk to each other!

+By systematically creating multi-dimensional grids (Grid objects), generating dictionaries containing cellular properties (using create_cell_dict), finding local neighbors (get_local_neighbors), and updating the cell dictionaries (add_local_neighbors), we establish a solid foundation for simulating complex interactions within and between Drids that form our cortical columns.

+The cell dictionary of a Drid contains the following information for each cell:

+1. **cell**: An instance of the Cell class, holding properties like voltage, activation_state, and excitability.
+2. **cell_index**: The index (position) of the cell within the Drid's multi-dimensional grid array.
+3. **local_neighbors**: A list of adjacent cell indices that are considered local neighbors to the current cell in the same Drid.
+4. **role**: A string representing the role of the cell (e.g., 'nascent', 'signaller', 'receiver', or 'radio').
+5. **code**: A tuple representing the input/output connection code for that specific role (e.g., (0, 0), (0, 1), (1, 0), or (1, 1)).
+6. **input_non_local**: A list of non-local input connections to other cells in different Drids within the same Column.
+7. **output_non_local**: A list of non-local output connections from this cell to other cells in different Drids within the same Column.

+Each entry in the cell dictionary is associated with a unique key such as 'cell1', 'cell2', etc., making it easy to access and update specific cells as needed during simulations.
 ## Cell Generation and Initialization

 Each cell within a Drid is represented by an instance of the Cell class, which has three main properties: